GeyserMC/GeyserWebsite/wiki/geyser/custom-entities.md

 :::

 :::info
 This API currently cannot be used via JSON mappings.
-In the future, we are planning to support entity variants, which would likely also usable through JSON mappings.
+In the future, we are planning to support entity variants, which would likely also be usable through JSON mappings.
 :::

 Custom entities currently (as of 26.2) do not exist in Minecraft: Java Edition.
 Instead, they can be simulated with armor stands holding item models, or item/block display entity combinations.
-Unlike Java Edition, Bedrock does support custom entity types, but does not feature item or block displays.
-With this API, Geyser extensions can register custom entity definitions to use instead of Java entity types in entity spawning events to properly support custom entities for Bedrock players.
+Unlike Java Edition, Bedrock does support custom entity types, but does not have item or block display entities.
+With this API, Geyser extensions can register custom Bedrock entity definitions to use instead of Java entity types in entity spawning events to properly support custom entities for Bedrock players.
 Further, it allows modifying entity properties and data for any entity sent to a Bedrock player at runtime.

 Additionally to registering custom entity definitions, you will also need to provide a resource pack to players [defining custom entity textures and animations](https://wiki.bedrock.dev/guide/custom-entity).

 ## Prerequisites: Vocabulary {#vocabulary}

-- **Bedrock Entity Definition** (`GeyserEntityDefinition` / `CustomEntityDefinition`): Identifies the Bedrock entity type to spawn, either a built-in type, or custom
+- **Bedrock Entity Definition** (`GeyserEntityDefinition` / `CustomEntityDefinition`): Identifies the Bedrock entity type to spawn, either a built-in type, or a custom type
 - **Entity Properties**: Bedrock Molang-queryable values (`query.property(...)`) registered per Bedrock entity type.
 See [here](https://learn.microsoft.com/en-us/minecraft/creator/documents/introductiontoentityproperties?view=minecraft-bedrock-stable) for official documentation.
 - **Entity Data Types**: Properties on entities that can be changed dynamically, such as scale, size, hitboxes, and color.